HiddenClever/digitalocean-dns-sync/README.md

 DirectAdmin etc).

 This python script will synchronise the DNS records from any droplet running BIND with DigitalOcean's DNS servers.
-It removes the need for running 2 droplets to run your own 2-nameserver setup and also means you get to take advantage of DO's far better DNS infrastructure.
+It removes the need for 2 droplets to run your own 2-nameserver setup and also means you get to take advantage of DO's far better DNS infrastructure.

 ###Usage###